LVT Flooring Cost

 LVT stands for Luxury Vinyl Tiles.
 These tiles look very similar to real wood or stone, and you can choose to have various designs printed on them.
 They are manufactured in planks or tiles.

 This is quite a new product and is one of the fastest-growing types of flooring on the market.
-They are very popular in rooms where water is present such as the kitchen or bathroom.
+They are very popular in rooms where water is present, such as the kitchen or bathroom.

 How do you clean LVT flooring?

 LVT flooring is quite easy to clean.
-A good vacuum cleaner for hard floors is a great investment, or you can choose to use a brush to get up loose dust and debris.
+A good vacuum cleaner for hard floors is a great investment, or you can choose to use a brush to clean up loose dust and debris.
 To give the surface a good shine, you can use a mop or a damp cloth.
 However, you should avoid soaking the floor.

 It is recommended that you clean LVT flooring around once or twice a week, depending on how much the floor is used.
 Always aim to clean up spills as soon as they happen to stop them from setting.